mlipscomb24/Shape-OOP-/README.md

-# Challenge_README
+# Challenge_Unit Testing and OOP Shapres
-README using NodeJS and OOP for Unit Testing
+Using NodeJS and OOP for Unit Testing with the end product being able to generate SVG Logo Maker
 ## Description

 This project we used node and OOP to create a template that allowed users to answer questions to generate a shape image.
 Furthermore, we utilized the function of unit testing to have test cases test the functionality of the form.